s8n-ru/minecraft-launcher/README.md

 ## Status

 Personal project.
-I use it daily, that's the only QA.
-No support guarantees.
 Bugs happen.
 Use at your own risk.

 PRs welcome but not promised to merge — this is opinionated by design.